woowacourse/react-modules/hooks/README.md

 }
 ```

+> 💡 If the input to this hook is non-numeric, it is not entered and cardNumberError's isError = true, errorMessage is returned.

 If you want to show the user a formatted card number from the value of the input tag, you can call the 'formattingValue' function to apply it.

 ```tsx